 Remember to: Remain upright for several hoursAvoid alcohol

 The time needed will depend on the number of sites involved.
 It is often less than 20 minutes.

 You may have some minimal discomfort.

 Normal activities may be resumed after the procedure.

 The toxin temporarily weakens targeted muscles.
 The treatment lasts up to 4 months.
 With repeated use, the effects may last longer.

 It is important to monitor your recovery.
 Alert your doctor to any problems.
-If any of the following occurs: Difficulty breathingDifficulty swallowingDifficulty speakingSevere lower eyelid droop or obstructed visionExcessive weakness around the injection siteRash or any other sign of an allergic reaction
+If any of the following occur, call your doctor: Difficulty breathingDifficulty swallowingDifficulty speakingSevere lower eyelid droop or obstructed visionExcessive weakness around the injection siteRash or any other sign of an allergic reaction

 If you think you have an emergency, call for medical help right away.

 Allergan physician production information.
 Botox cosmetic (botulinum toxin type A).
 Available at: http://www.allergan.com/miscellaneous-pages/allergan-pdf-files/ehs-botox.
 Updated April 2, 2015.
 Accessed February 12, 2016.

 FDA approves Botox to treat chronic migraines.
 Food and Drug Administration website.
 Available at: http://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm229782.htm.
 Updated April 19, 2013.
 Accessed February 12, 2016.